pcottle/learnGitBranching/README.md

 * Tobias Pfeiffer
 * Luke Kysow
 * Adam Brodzinski
+* Hamish Macpherson

-And reported an issue that was successfully closed!
+Or reported an issue that was successfully closed!

 * Caspar Krieger
 * Stuart Knightley